Medically Reviewed by Dr. Majid Tanveer, DVM

 Should I stop my dog when he starts licking me?

 No, it would help if you did not stop your dog when he licks you.
-If you need to take a shower or anything, you may stop him, though.
+You may stop him if you need to shower or anything.
 Your dog generally licks you to show the affection he has for you.
-Thus, it is wonderful if your dog licks you quite often.
+Thus, it is beautiful if your dog licks you quite often.

 Are licking ears similar to licking butts?